zeixcom/ui-element/docs-src/pages/index.md

 ## Next Steps

-Continue to the [Installation & Setup](installation-setup.html) to get started, or dive into [Core Concepts](core-concepts.html) to learn more about signals and reactivity.
+Continue to [Getting Started](getting-started.html), or dive into [Building Components](building-components.html) to learn more about signals and reactivity.

 </section>